-Project: Identity is a free program for regional high school teens, ages 14-18, to engage in the arts while cultivating skills for college, career, and civic life in a social and creative environment.
+Project: Identity Sessions is a free program for regional high school teens, ages 14-18, to engage in the arts while cultivating skills for college, career, and civic life in a social and creative environment.
 Each installment of Project: Identity focuses on a specific art form and works to inspire imagination, innovation and professionalism within its young participants, fostering success in future endeavors.
 Project: Identity provides teens in our community with a needed opportunity to create a well-rounded lifestyle that includes participation in the arts and an inspired push for empowered action.

 No prior art, music, theater, creative knowledge necessary.